ibm-cloud-docs/vpc/lb-overview.md

 {{site.data.content.load-balancer-grant-service-auth}}

 To prevent errors, you must establish the required authorization between your load balancer and {{site.data.keyword.secrets-manager_full_notm}}.
+In addition, updating certificates in Secrets Manager does not automatically update your ALB.
+For your load balancer to reflect any changes in the certificate, make a small update (such as changing the health check interval or timeout value) to cause a refresh.
+This will update the certificate on your load balancer to match the certificate in Secrets Manager.
+You can then revert any changes you made back to their original values.
 {: important}

 Transport Layer Security (TLS) 1.2 and 1.3 are supported.
 However, TLS 1.3 is used by default unless you specifically configure the client side to utilize 1.2.
 Application load balancers honor all supported TLS 1.3 ciphers sent by the client-side request.